j5py/gladia-home-assignment/README.md

 )
 ```

 > Knowing that the access can be read with `<receivedObject>.result.audio_to_llm.results[0].results.response` in JavaScript helps us understand that the value we are looking for is part of a much larger structure, which is why it can be tedious to find using the raw result of curl.
+In the case where your previous request contained more than one prompt, you will need to iterate through the results in this way, for example: `<receivedObject>.result.audio_to_llm.results.forEach(<item> => ...`

 <br />
 <br />